 Each narrative evokes an earthy sense of animal instinct, which also colors sexual scenes that make up an integral part of the journey.
 There is little romance to be found in the sexual narrative, no “happily ever after” fairy dust falling on these images, each vignette is an immediate raw exploration that begins and ends with sheer desire.

-Placebo marks a shift in how Vernaschi photographs and through this “photo-therapy” he has emerged with a different kind of document, one that investigates the foundations of what makes us human and reveals the fine line which separates that human-ness from primal nature.
+Placebo marks a shift in how Vernaschi photographs; with Placebo, he has emerged with a different kind of document, one that investigates the foundations of what makes us human and reveals the fine line which separates that human-ness from primal nature.

 Peggy Sue Amison – Curator